 Above image taken by: Katie Newburn

 Well, hello there, adventurer.
-If you’re in search of a photographer’s guide to travel, you’ve come to the right place.
+If you’re in search of a travel photography gear guide, you’ve come to the right place.
 My name’s Jessica Zollman, also known as “Jayzombie,” across the internet.
 I’m a freelance commercial photographer whose career has taken me to Iceland, Mexico City, Montreal, Frankfurt, and Warsaw.
 That doesn’t even include any personal travel, or the incredible places I’ve visited in the United States!

 Google Map Creation